MShawon/YouTube-Viewer/README.md

   2) If you have any external link which will redirect to your youtube video you can use that too.
 Example : when you post a YouTube video link in **twitter** and you hit play on twitter, you will get a link like this `https://t.co/xxxxxxxxxx?amp=1`.
 This is helpful because YouTube will see that views are coming from External Source like twitter in this example.

 # Search
-  Program can search youtube with the keyword you want and find video with video title.
+  Program can search youtube with the keyword you want and find the video with video title or video id.
 To do this you need to know what keyword can find your video on youtube search engine.
-Also you need to provide **exact** video title.
-Put keyword and title like this format `keyword :::: video title` in **search.txt**.
-You can use same `video title` for multiple `keyword` too.
+Also you need to provide **exact** video title or video id.
+Put keyword and title like this format `keyword :::: video title` or `keyword :::: video id` in **search.txt**.
+Always use multiple `keyword` for the same `video title` or `video id`.

-  *If you don't know any keyword just put your `video title :::: video title` in search.txt*
+  *If you don't know any keyword just put your `video title :::: video title` or `video title :::: video id` in search.txt*

 # Live Stream